FrauSpeckner/FrauSpeckner/README.md

 ![Dunjarama Banner](#) ![Title Image](https://assets.codepen.io/7398902/readme.png)

-Dunjarama is your creative toolbox for Moodle, offering **consistent, themed content** across multiple plugins!
+Dunjarama is your creative toolbox for Moodle, offering **consistent, cthemed content** across multiple plugins!
 Each category (like Cultural Pals) provides visual and interactive elements tailored to specific styles—whether it's French, Bavarian, or Latin American vibes.

 From **interactive course modules** to **clipart libraries**, **progress paths**, and even a **custom digital classroom format**, Dunjarama brings unity and flair to your Moodle setup! 🌟